bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 * NEW : Ability to get short links by direct input was added.

 == Upgrade Notice ==

+= V1.4.4 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 4.1.

 = V1.4.3 =
 The misprint in the code was fixed.
 Check ajax referer is added.
 We updated all functionality for wordpress 4.0.